Dat210Skoleruten/Skoleruter.no/README.md

-# Kode
+# Code
-kode til skolerute
+Code to Skoleruter